OpenConext/Stepup-Middleware/docs/MiddlewareAPI.md

 - orderBy: (optional, default `commonName`) string, sorting column; only `commonName` is allowed
 - orderDirection: (optional, default `asc`) string, sorting direction; only `asc` or `desc` allowed.
 - actorId: (required) UUIDv4 of the identity
-- actorInstitution: (required) string, the institution as scope determination

 #### Response
 `200 OK`